-Typing Genius for iPhone review
+Typing Genius for iPhone full review

 Back in February, it looked like Apple would crack down on apps that allowed iPhone users to unlock emoji - those little emoticons most associated with texting in Japan.
 Gary Fung, the developer of Typing Genius, said that Apple told him it would remove emoji-unlocking apps from the App Store.

 Well, it’s now May and Fung’s Typing Genius is still available for download.
 Perhaps that’s because the app, which does let you use emoji icons for your iPhone or iPod touch if you’re running the iPhone 2.2.1 software update, has another main purpose altogether - it’s a tool for practicing your typing skills on the iPhone’s on-screen keyboard.
 Typing Genius provides excellent tools to prove your skills and improve your speed.